History of the Danforth Art Museum and School

 Why the name Danforth?

 Originally known as “Danforth’s Farm” (as seen on the seal of Framingham), the name “Framingham” is an homage to the birthplace of Thomas Danforth.
 The Danforth Art Museum and School is named to recognize the land once owned by Thomas Danforth that now makes up a majority of Framingham, Massachusetts.
-Though the Museum and Art School do not have any direct relation to the Danforth family, the name was chosen by the founders to pay respect to the city that would become the home.
+Though the Museum and Art School do not have any direct relation to the Danforth family, the name was chosen by the founders to pay respect to the city that would become its home.
 Thomas Danforth immigrated from Framingham, Suffolk, England in 1634 at 11 years old with his father and siblings.
 His and his family’s growing prominence in the Massachusetts Bay Colony allowed him to accumulate wealth and status.
 In 1660 he began acquiring grants of land, amassing 15,000 acres west of Boston by the time of his death in 1699.

 Danforth’s accrual of land, however, came at the expense of the homeland of the Nipmuc tribe who, like many other Indigenous Peoples, were imprisoned and forcefully removed from their homeland.
-The Danforth recognizes and honors that the land we live, work, learn, and commune on is the original inhabitants of the Nipmuc people.
+The Danforth recognizes and honors that the land we live, work, learn, and commune on is the original homeland of the Nipmuc people.

 The Danforth increasingly became an organization of interdependent parts that offered exhibitions and education to visitors that actively engaged and transformed their experiences."